BIRDSgroup/DDI/README.md

 This repository contains two sections:

 1. Our DDI pipeline
-2. Application of our DDI pipeline on the helminth-diabetes dataset
+2. Application of DDI pipeline on the helminth-diabetes dataset
 ## License Preamble
 Copyright 2020 BIRDS Group, IIT Madras

 DDI-pipeline is a free pipeline: you can redistribute it and modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 DDI-pipeline is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Please take a look at the GNU Lesser General Public License for more details.
-## Section 1: DDI pipeline
+## Section 1: Our DDI pipeline
 This section will provide information on how to run steps 2a, 2b, and 3 in the Figure below.
 Step 1 will vary between the datasets used and a detailed methodology on the same is given in our paper.

 (TODO: Split this Figure into (A) and (B) and show it in Section 1 and Section 2 respectively)